 If acalculous cholecystitis is suspected, the gallbladder is scanned before and after administration of cholecystokinin (used to initiate gallbladder contraction).
 The decrease in scintigraphic counts indicates the gallbladder ejection fraction.
 Reduced emptying, measured as the ejection fraction, suggests acalculous cholecystitis.

 Cholescintigraphy also detects bile leaks (eg, after surgery or trauma) and anatomic abnormalities (eg, congenital choledochal cysts, choledochoenteric anastomoses).
-After cholecystectomy, cholescintigraphy can quantitate biliary drainage; biliary drainage helps identify sphincter of Oddi dysfunction.
+After cholecystectomy, cholescintigraphy can quantitate biliary flow; biliary flow helps identify sphincter of Oddi dysfunction.

 Radionuclide liver scanning: